-In part 5, I’ll talk about what I did with my on-premise Dynamic Distribution Groups.
+In part 5, I’ll talk about what I did with my on-premises Dynamic Distribution Groups.

 ► Part 1 – Overview of the process I used to migrate my Exchange distribution groups to Office 365.

-► Part 2 – Exporting your on-premise distro group settings to CSV files.
+► Part 2 – Exporting your on-premises distro group settings to CSV files.

 ► Part 3 – Importing your group settings from the CSV files to Exchange Online.